gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 support any of DTLS key management methods offered by the sender of packet containing the INIT chunk.

-The format of this error cause is depicted in {{error-cause-no-common-method }}.
+The format of this error cause is depicted in {{error-cause-no-common-method}}.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3